 Being home with the kids is often more physically demanding than many day jobs.

 Free email challenge: Feeling stuck in motherhood?
 Want to enjoy raising your kids again?
 Sign up for the Motherhood Motivation 5-Day Challenge!
 You’ll get one actionable tip a day that will make you think (and act) about motherhood differently:

 For many parents, their day jobs aren’t stressful.
 You have the right balance of drive without feeling drained or depleted.

 But parenting can be a whole other story.

-You’re trying not to get upset when the baby won’t nap, and feel alone and isolated with no adults around.
+You’re trying not to get upset when your 4 month old baby won’t nap, and feel alone and isolated with no adults around.
 Your toddler shrieks at the top of his lungs and doesn’t listen to anything you say.
 Never mind the other household tasks you still have to do, and you can imagine why parenting gets hard.

 A study found that women feel more stressed at home than at work, a finding not too shocking to many working moms.

 Dealing with irritating coworkers is nothing compared to staying calm in the middle of a tantrum.

 3. You can’t find “flow” with kids